Start date: September 2017

 MSING058: Entrepreneurial Marketing and Analytics

 MSING045: Retail and Consumer Entrepreneurship

 In Term 3 and up to early September 2018, students develop a dissertation project, working with a “real world” mentor from the London startup community and a supervisor from the UCL Entrepreneurship teaching team.
 The project allows those who are “starting up” immediately to work full time on developing their startup, and those who are not starting up immediately to conduct field research-based investigations of the desirability, feasibility and viability of a business opportunity.
 The dissertation project is documented in a 10,000 word report.

-Students have the ability to organise Treks to visit other startup ecosystems, which typically travel at the beginning of Term 3, and these are supported financially by the School of Management.
+Students have the ability to organise Treks to visit other startup ecosystems, which typically travel at the beginning of Term 3.
 Past treks have visited Tel Aviv and Silicon Valley.
 Note a place on these Treks is not guaranteed and they are student self-funded.

 UCL Innovation & Enterprise is UCL’s centre for entrepreneurship.
 Through UCL Innovation & Enterprise, students will be able to:

 - attend inspiring weekly guest lectures delivered by leading business people and successful entrepreneurs.

 - compete in the London Entrepreneurs Challenge, the China UK Challenge, and the Bright Ideas Award.